meteatamel/genai-beyond-basics/samples/grounding/vertexai-search/README.md

 To use a PDF for grounding, you need to upload the PDF to a Cloud Storage bucket and setup a datastore to import from that bucket.

-We'll use the [cymbal-starlight-2024.pdf](cymbal-starlight-2024.pdf) user manual file.
+We'll use the fictitious [cymbal-starlight-2024.pdf](cymbal-starlight-2024.pdf) user manual file.

 Create a Cloud Storage bucket with uniform bucket-level access and upload the PDF file: